 Keep A Patch Kit

 Even if you use Redgard instead of drywall mud, it’s a good idea to keep a drywall patch kit on hand.
-You can get drywall patch kits for relatively cheap, so keep a sealed container in the closet for emergencies.
+You can get drywall patch kits for cheap, so keep a container in the closet for emergencies.

 This can help you whenever you make mistakes or when you have patches to fix but don’t want to open a huge bucket of drywall mud or Redgard.
-Anyone who has drywall needs to keep a kit readily available.
+Anyone who has drywall needs to keep a kit available.